 Administration of a Seed Potato Certification Service

-The DA has responsibility for ensuring that all of the provisions of the Standard are complied with.
+The Designated Authority has responsibility for ensuring that all of the provisions of the Standard are complied with.
 To do this the DA needs to establish a service, with the appropriate skills and resources, which acts under its authority to provide seed potato certification.
 The service may be a specific unit dedicated to seed potato certification or it may involve personnel working in several agencies and organisations.
 For example the systems and structures already in place to provide other forms of quality certification (such as arable seed or fruit and vegetable quality certification), or phytosanitary certification, may be able to be adapted to provide seed potato certification.
 There may be efficiencies in this, or it may be more desirable to establish a stand-alone service, depending on the circumstances of the implementing country.

+5. Administration of a Seed Potato Certification Service

 The successful implementation of a seed potato certification service is dependent on the establishment of an efficient and accurate administrative system.
 This includes management responsibility, clear definition of responsibilities, authorisation of competent personnel and organisations to carry out certification activities, accurate registration of crops, record keeping, and financial management.

 Management responsibility

-The DA should identify the person or position responsible for the operation of the service.
+The Designated Authority should identify the person or position responsible for the operation of the service.
 This position should have administrative and financial authority for the management and operation of the service to ensure that all legislative and administrative requirements related to seed potato certification are satisfied.

 Authorisation

 The DA should establish a process for giving individuals or organisations authority to undertake activities within the certification service.
 These activities include registration of varieties, acceptance of tissue culture and mini-tubers for certification, registration of crops for certification, field and tuber inspections, closing containers, issuance of certification labels, undertaking post-harvest evaluations, and hearing appeals.
 Individuals or organisations must have appropriate skills and training to undertake these activities.
 It may be appropriate to establish employment categories or position descriptions appropriate to these tasks.
-For example the following titles and tasks could be used to provide clear direction on the scope of authorisation of each position:
+For example, the following titles and tasks could be used to provide clear direction on the scope of authorisation of each position:

 Manager – responsible for the effective operation of the certification service, with authority for financial management including fees for services (if appropriate), administration, staffing, approval of label design, policies, and official communication on behalf of the service.